4 Myths about Veganism

 However, in the US, Sour Patch Kids do not contain gelatine, so keep an eye on the ingredients list of every pack just to be sure.

-Though there are many vegan sweets around that do contain ethically sourced ingredients, be aware that it’s not just the gelatine that makes Sour Patch Kids non-vegan.
+Though there are the most amazing vegan sweets around that do contain ethically sourced ingredients, be aware that it’s not just the gelatine that makes Sour Patch Kids non-vegan.

 Some of the other ingredients in Sour Patch Kids are also not considered suitable for vegans for a variety of reasons.